r09921135/cfa/README.md

 * Propose the Contextual Foreground Attention for domain adaptation of action segmentation.
 * Design an attention mechnism to capture the temporal relations of actions.
 * Utilize foreground labels to filter out the irrelavent information.
-* Outperm the existing frame-wise DA approaches and achieve state-of-the-art in GTEA dataset.
+* Outperform the existing frame-wise DA approaches and achieve state-of-the-art in GTEA dataset.

 ## Results
 ### GTEA dataset